testmunk/TMSample/README.md

 - Scrolling
 - Several Assertions

-This can be easily extend by creating more automated tests, see the testmunk teststep library
+This can be easily extend by creating more automated tests, see the [testmunk teststep library](https://github.com/username/repoName/somePathTo/myExampleCode).

 ### The screens